 The Center also hosts faculty from other countries who come to us with Fulbright or ACLS Fellowships, or support from their own institutions.
 Typically, the Center provides these International Fellows of the Center, as they are designated, with an office in the Center along with the other Center Fellows and as much research assistance, including library privileges, as possible.

-Kay Wells (Art History)
+Sarah Schaefer (Art History)

 Sarah Schaefer is an assistant professor of modern art at UW-Milwaukee.
 Her research and teaching interests include 18th and 19th-century European visual cultures, modern religious imagery, and medieval revivalisms.
 A question she is exploring in her fellowship year is: How and why did conceptions of faerie and the fantastic manifest in visual and material terms in the nineteenth-century popular imagination, and, more broadly, how can the field of art history contribute to the developing discourses on fantasy cultures?

 Graduate Fellows 2021-2022

 Within C21 Laya focuses her attention on our communications and archives.
 She is in charge of our email lists, newsletter, and social media accounts (Twitter: @center21, Facebook: Center for 21st Century Studies, Instagram: @c21cs).
 Outside of C21 Laya is a Cultural Anthropologist, Game Designer, and TTRPG Gaymer.
 She is a PhD Candidate in the Anthropology Department at UWM working on play in the pandemic and did her fieldwork within analog gaming communities during their migration and adjustment to online spaces between January 2020 and April 2021.
 Her previous work focused on institutionalized play and has moved to understand what happens to our play practices and fieldwork methodologies during moments of cultural trauma and when the mediums of our practices are forced to change.

 Randolph Marcum (English)